The Ultimate Guide To Cat N (formerly Cat D) Cars

 Some vehicles, such as classics or models of special interest can be ‘allowed to be repaired irrespective of extent of damage’ as long as they’re safe to return to the road.

 Category A: Cat A cars are considered junk vehicles.
 They are so badly damaged that they have to be destroyed for scrap or put through a scrappage scheme.
 Even salvageable parts must be crushed.
+Very few car buying sites will buy them and a scrap dealer would be the default option to sell.

 Category B: Also for cars that must be destroyed and the body shell has to be crushed.
 Cat B vehicles have suffered extensive damage, however, some parts can be removed and repaired to use in other cars, depending on their condition.